-What can be better than to explore the realities surrounding our ocean bodies as a token of the celebration of the World Oceans Day?
-Putting the spotlight on earth’s most important natural resources and unique ecosystems, NASA Earth invites all to get to know our oceans better, and the challenging realities facing them.
-Virtual reality (VR) and curated nautical adventures in Google Earth are how one can go about in uncovering the unknown facts about our oceans.
+What can be better than to explore the realities surrounding our ocean bodies as a token of the celebration of World Oceans Day?
+Putting the spotlight on earth’s most important natural resources and unique ecosystems, NASA Earth invites all to better know our oceans and the challenging realities facing them.
+Virtual reality (VR) and curated nautical adventures in Google Earth are how one can go about uncovering the unknown facts about our oceans.

-Last on the list, is NASA Earth’s project of taking a satellite view of the oceans with “Waterways from Space” from NASA’s Earth Observatory.
-The ‘Waterways from Earth’ feature, uses NASA’s satellite and astronaut images, curating a collection of stunning views from above Earth of some of the most beautiful water bodies that include lakes, seas and oceans as documented by the satellites and the astronauts on the International Space Station, as is stated in its tweet.
+Last on the list is NASA Earth’s project of taking a satellite view of the oceans with “Waterways from Space” from NASA’s Earth Observatory.
+The ‘Waterways from Earth’ feature uses NASA’s satellite and astronaut images, curating a collection of stunning views from above Earth of some of the most beautiful water bodies include lakes, seas and oceans as documented by the satellites and the astronauts on the International Space Station, as is stated in its tweet.

 With this drive cast forth on the World Oceans Day today, NASA Earth puts up a positive stride towards spurring people all around the globe to take up the responsibility of protecting and sustaining the oceans as part of the world sustainable development goal that we have set for ourselves.